 The Learning Resources Center

-Located in Bishop Bratton Hall, the Learning Resources Center is staffed by the Learning Resources Coordinator under direction of the Academic Dean.
-Students may receive support through the Learning Resources Center at the recommendation of their teacher, advisor, the Academic Dean, or the Middle School Coordinator or at the request of the parent.
-The Learning Resources Center is open until 4:30 p.m. on school days.
+The Learning Resources Center, located in Bishop Bratton Hall, provides academic support to St. Andrew’s-Sewanee students in grades six through twelve.
+The Learning Resources Center is open every school day throughout the academic day until 4:30 and is staffed by the Learning Resources Coordinator under direction of the Academic Dean.
+Students may receive support through the Learning Resources Center at the recommendation of the teacher, advisor, Academic Dean, Middle School Coordinator or at the request of the parent.
+The Learning Resources Center offers support to students in the following ways:

 Meeting Your Needs

 For incoming students who have diagnostic test results available or for whom we request such testing, our Learning Resources Coordinator will create a Student Action Plan that provides recommendations for the student’s classroom teachers.
 Recommendations may include allowing additional time on tests, offering a distraction-free environment, or encouraging a student to use audio books.
 Unlike some programs that track students to courses with lower expectations or that separate students from their higher performing classmates, the SAS Academic Support Program is considered a supplement to, not a replacement for, normal classroom instructions and interactions.
 Working with the Learning Resources Coordinator is a dynamic process, and students will come in and out of the program as needed.